Svenska

 Methods

-Over 700 female and male handball players, aged 15–19, were included.
+In total 709 female and male handball players, aged 15–19, were included in this study.
 At baseline they answered a comprehensive questionnaire and were thereafter randomized to one of three groups.
 Group 1 was instructed to perform the shoulder training program “Axelkontroll” with focus on shoulder strength and coordination, including an off-season throwing program.
 Group 2 was instructed to perform the knee training program with focus on strength and coordination of the lower limb.
 Group 3, the control group, was instructed to carry on as usual.
-The payers were then monitored by weekly reports for one year regarding match- and training amount, workload and injuries.
+The payers were then monitored by weekly reports for one year (May 2018 to May 2019) regarding match- and training amount, workload and injuries.
 The primary outcome is shoulder and knee injuries.
-At study start throwing velocity, shoulder strength, knee control and jumping performance was assessed in a subgroup of approximately 160 players.
-These measurements was repeated after six months and after one year to evaluate the effect also on performance.
+At study start throwing velocity, shoulder strength, knee control and jumping/landing control was assessed in a subgroup of approximately 160 players.
+These measurements were repeated after five-six months and after one year to also evaluate the effect on performance.

 Significance